isb-cgc/readthedocs/docs/source/sections/gcp-info/CWL-RNAseq.rst

 Running CWL RNA-seq
 ==================

-This Common Workflow Language (`CWL <https://www.commonwl.org/>`_) `RNA-seq <https://www.technologynetworks.com/genomics/articles/rna-seq-basics-applications-and-protocol-299461#:~:text=RNA%2Dseq%20(RNA%2Dsequencing,patterns%20encoded%20within%20our%20RNA.>`_ workflow maps read-pairs to a reference genome and produces a transcript.
+This Common Workflow Language (`CWL <https://www.commonwl.org/>`_) `RNA-seq <https://www.technologynetworks.com/genomics/articles/rna-seq-basics-applications-and-protocol-299461#:~:text=RNA%2Dseq%20(RNA%2Dsequencing,patterns%20encoded%20within%20our%20RNA.>`_workflow maps read-pairs to a reference genome and produces a transcript.

 CWL enables the user to connect command line tools to create workflows; it is a specification and is therefore portable across platforms that support CWL.

 Requirements:
 =============